Home

 Speed

 You communicate a lot with the speed at which you are driving.
-For example, if you lower your speed and position your car to the right-hand side of the road, the driver in the vehicle behind you will probably interpret this as a signal to overtake.
+For example, if you slow down and keep to the right, the driver behind you will probably think that you are letting them pass, or that it is safe to overtake.

-Your speed is also key to clearly communicating your intentions when you have a duty to give way.
-When you intend to give way to others it is very important that you slow down well in advance, and if necessary, stop completely.
-Your fellow road users must always be able to feel confident that you will give way when you have a duty to do so.
+Your speed is also key to communicating your intentions when you have a duty to give way.
+When you intend to give way it is important that you slow down well in advance, and if necessary, stop completely, so that other road users clearly understand that you intend to let them pass.

 If you brake hard just before a give way junction, you have failed to give way because you did not slow down or stop in time.